Den-Sec/BLOOMBOX-Smart-Greenhouse/README.md

 ## Enhanced Hardware Suite 🛠️

 - **ESP32 Microcontroller**: The powerhouse of BLOOMBOX, orchestrating all tasks seamlessly.
-- **DHT11 & MLX90614 Sensors**: Dual sensor setup for ambient and targeted temperature readings.
+- **DHT11 & MLX90614 Sensors**: Dual sensor setup for humidity and ambient temperature readings.
 - **Soil & Water Sensors**: For vigilant monitoring of moisture levels and reservoir status.
 - **Automated Water Pump**: Ensures your plants are watered just right, without waste.
 - **SD Card & RTC Modules**: For meticulous record-keeping and precise time management.